almereyda/awesome-starred/README.md

 - [CouchbaseRDFLoader](https://github.com/istefanov/CouchbaseRDFLoader) - This is part of the paper "NoSQL Databases for RDF: An Empirical Evaluation".
 It takes care of the conversion of RDF triples into JSON format and loads the data into Couchbase.
 - [alf.io](https://github.com/alfio-event/alf.io) - alf.io - The open source ticket reservation system
 - [killbill](https://github.com/killbill/killbill) - Open-Source Subscription Billing & Payment Platform
+- [open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes that can be used like street addresses, for places where street addresses don't exist.
 - [tajo](https://github.com/apache/tajo) - Mirror of Apache Tajo
 - [dataverse](https://github.com/IQSS/dataverse) - Open source research data repository software
 - [agilefant](https://github.com/Agilefant/agilefant) -